Parrott & Horsfield

 John Horsfield was one of the longest serving licensees in Macclesfield.
 He had seven sons and one daughter, Sarah Jane.
 She was tragically killed when her trap overturned on Chestergate in Macclesfield on 16th February 1892.
 She was just 27 years old.

 John outlived his wife and five of his sons.
 His eldest son Walter took over the pub and continued to run it until 1902.
 Another son, Arthur, had emigrated to Australia some years before John’s death.
 He ran the Kent Brewery in Sydney.
-In the latter 20thC this brewery brewed an ale called Dinner Ale.
-Today Dinner Ale is brewed by the Bollington Brewing Co and is available at the Vale Inn.
+In the latter 19thC this brewery brewed an ale called Dinner Ale.
+Today Dinner Ale is brewed by the Bollington Brewing Co. and is available at the Vale Inn.
 Lee Wainwright, the proprietor of both the Vale and Bollington Brewery, has also, coincidentally, taken over the same Park Tavern to provide an outlet for his beers.
 What goes around comes around – even if it did take a century and a half!
+Bollington Brewing Co. moved from Adlington Road brewery to larger premises at Bond mill in Macclesfield April/May 2024.

 Many thanks to Frank Pegg for the picture of the Thomas Parrott stone beer bottle.